ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

 ================================

-As an advanced use case you can target multiple inventory sources (directories, dynamic inventory scripts or files supported by inventory plugins) at same time by giving multiple inventory parameters from command line or by configuring :envvar:`ANSIBLE_INVENTORY`.
+As an advanced use case you can target multiple inventory sources (directories, dynamic inventory scripts or files supported by inventory plugins) at the same time by giving multiple inventory parameters from the command line or by configuring :envvar:`ANSIBLE_INVENTORY`.
 This can be useful when you want to target normally separate environments, like staging and production, at the same time for a specific action.